Johann Tetzel: Life

-Tetzel was also condemned (though later pardoned) for immorality.
-When he discovered that Karl von Miltitz had accused him of perpetrating numerous frauds and embezzlements, he withdrew, broken in spirit, wrecked in health, into the Dominican monastery in Leipzig.
-Miltitz was later discredited to the point where his claims carry no historical weight.
+Tetzel was also accused, but exonerated, of immorality.
+When Karl von Miltitz accused him of perpetrating frauds and embezzlements, he withdrew to the Dominican monastery in Leipzig where, worn out by the controversies surrounding him, he died in 1519.
+Miltitz was later discredited to the point that his claims carry no historical weight.

-Tetzel died in Leipzig in 1519.
-At the time of his death, Tetzel had fallen into disrepute and was shunned by the public.

 When Luther heard that Tetzel was mortally ill and on his deathbed, he wrote to comfort him and bade him "not to be troubled, for the matter did not begin on his account, but the child had quite a different father."

-After his death, he was given an honorable burial and interred before the high altar of the Dominican Church in Leipzig.
+After his death, Tetzel was given an honorable burial and interred before the high altar of the Dominican Church in Leipzig.

 Doctrinal positions

 Tetzel overstated Catholic doctrine in regard to indulgences for the dead.
 He became known for a couplet attributed to him: